 Lan Deng’s research and teaching interests fall broadly in the areas of housing, real estate, and local public finance.
-Her research is “action-oriented” in the sense that she is interested in examining the different types of interventions directed towards housing and real estate development.
-These interventions include both formal state actions such as major housing programs as well as grassroots community-based initiatives.
-Her research seeks to examine the outcomes of these interventions and how they have been shaped by both local market context as well as the choices different intuitions have made.
-Geographically, Deng has conducted research in both the U.S. and China, two countries where that both markets and institutions differ substantially from each other.
-In the U.S., Deng is a leading scholar in the study of the Low-Income Housing Tax Credit (LIHTC) program, the country’s largest affordable housing production program.
-She has examined several key aspects of the program’s performance, including its economic efficiency, spatial outcome, and development impact.
-Her current research on LIHTC (with Margaret Dewar) addresses the preservation challenges LIHTC projects face as they approach the end of their first 15-year affordability commitment.
-In addition to her work on LIHTC, Deng has also conducted in-depth analysis of neighborhood dynamics in different U.S. cities and how affordable housing investment as well as community-based efforts can affect the trajectory of neighborhood changes.
+She has been studying housing and real estate development in both the U.S. and China.
+As a planning scholar, she is interested in examining the different types of interventions the two countries have developed to ensure adequate housing and suitable living environments for their residents.
+In the U.S., the interventions she has studied include major government housing programs as well as community-based initiatives.
+She is a leading scholar in the study of the Low-Income Housing Tax Credit (LIHTC) program, the country’s largest affordable housing production program.
+Her research has examined several key aspects of the program’s performance, including its financial cost, neighborhood impacts, and the long-term viability in affordable housing provision.
+She has also conducted research to examine how affordable housing investment as well as community-based efforts may alter the trajectory of neighborhood changes.

 Deng holds a Ph.D. in city and regional planning (2004) from University of California, Berkeley, an M.S.
 (1999), and B.S.
 (1996) from Peking University, China.